Workday for Managers

 - Per federal law, Form I-9 must be completed within 3 days of starting work (the start date listed in Workday).
 Employees may not report to work if their form is not completed by the deadline.

 - Employees who do not provide direct deposit information will have a paper check mailed to their home address.
 If their address is not available, this can result in delays to their pay.

 - R0321 Upcoming End Employment Dates: Used to identify all fixed term and hourly employees who are approaching their end employment date.
 Review this report frequently so you can work with your unit administrators to take appropriate action on these employees.

 - R0524 My Organization and Team: This report is intended to help Managers (and Manager’s Managers) view the workers in their organization (direct and indirect).
 A pie chart visually represents the number of employees in each organization, and Managers can use the search menu on the left side of the page to help filter results.
 To see the workers in an organizations, select the organization’s segment on the pie chart, then select “View Details.”

 - R0090 Headcount Analysis for My Organizations:This report provides a configurable bar graph of headcount in one or more organizations.

-For an introduction to Workday Reporting and access to our Workday Reports Catalog, as well as for details about other reports available to units, please visit our Workday Reports page.
+For an introduction to Workday Reporting, as well as details about other reports available to units, please visit the Workday Reports pages.